jwrice/stayHappy/README.md

 ---
 Facial expressions (whether natural or forced) can have a [major impact on your mood](http://www.nytimes.com/1989/07/18/science/a-feel-good-theory-a-smile-affects-mood.html), according to several research studies.
 And the positive effects of smiling are also [well documented](http://www.fastcompany.com/3041438/how-to-be-a-success-at-everything/how-smiling-changes-your-brain).
 Meanwhile, we all know [certain "types" of sites](http://guilfordjournals.com/doi/abs/10.1521/jscp.2014.33.8.701) put our mental health at risk.

-So, I built a Chrome Extension (based on Arduno's [clmtrackr library](https://github.com/auduno/clmtrackr)) to help you *StayHappy* while you browse sites
+This Chrome Extension (based on Arduno's [clmtrackr library](https://github.com/auduno/clmtrackr)) to help you *StayHappy* while you browse sites

 ---